jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - **Assembly language**: a way of using mnemonics to represent the basic instruction set of a CPU
     - **Assemblers**: tools that convert assembly language source code into machine code
     - Third-generation programming languages, such as C/C++, Java, and Python, are known as high-level languages
-        - high-level languages like allow developers to write instructions that better approximate human communication
+        - high-level languages allow developers to write instructions that better approximate human communication
     - **Compiled language**: converts source code into machine-executable format
         - compiled code is generally less prone to manipulation by a third party, however easier to embed backdoors or other security flaws without detection
     - **Decompilers**: convert binary executable back into source code
     - **Disassemblers**: convert back into machine-readable assembly language (an intermediate step during the compilation process)
     - **Interpreted language**: uses an interpreter to execute;sourcecode is viewable; e.g. Python, R, JavaScript, VBScript
-    - **Object-oriented programming (OOP)**: focuses on the objects involved in an interaction
+    - **Object-oriented programming (OOP)**: defines an object to be set of a software that offers one or more methods, internal to the object, that software external to that object can request to access; each method may require specific inputs and resources and may produce a specified set of outputs; focuses on the objects involved in an interaction
         - OOP languages include C++, Java, and .NET
         - think of OOP as a group of objects that can be requested to perform certain operations or exhibit certain behaviors, working together to provide a system’s functionality or capabilities
         - OOP has the potential to be more reliable and to reduce the propagation of program change errors, and is better suited to modeling or mimicking the real world